-Head of Faculties are responsible for establishing adequate arrangements for the custody and control of stocks and stores within their departments.
-The systems used for stores accounting in departments must have the approval of the Executive of Finance.
+The Head of Estates is responsible for establishing adequate arrangements for the custody and control of stocks and stores within their departments.
+The systems used for stores accounting in departments must have the approval of the Chief Financial Operations Officer.

-Head of Faculties are responsible for ensuring that regular inspections and stock checks are carried out.
+The Head of Estates is responsible for ensuring that regular inspections and stock checks are carried out.
 Stocks and stores of a hazardous nature should be subject to appropriate security checks.

-Those Head of Faculties whose stocks require valuation in the balance sheet must ensure that the stock-taking procedures in place have the approval of the Executive of Finance and that instructions to appropriate staff within their departments are issued in accordance with advice contained in the College's detailed financial procedures.
+The Head of Estates whose stocks require valuation in the balance sheet must ensure that the stock-taking procedures in place have the approval of the Chief Financial Operations Officer and that instructions to appropriate staff within their departments are issued in accordance with advice contained in the College's detailed financial procedures.